 We know where to look for the usual, the germane, the “la-de-dah.”

 Many people begin to write, oh, do they.
 And the platforms encourage everyone to become the next famous novelist.
 I won’t even both with whose name should go there.
 So we have our platforms, WordPress, Medium, Ghost, Substack, and even more that aren’t considered.
 Github is a perfect tool for writing, and in fact, there’s a product/tool that I use myself with them that I love.
 Gitbook.
 I began writing about my life, my memoirs, not for my ego’s sake, but for the purpose of carrying on the incredible stories and legendary feats and trials and tribulations of my family.
-I’m an only child, and with my absence, there goes a lot of history and knowledge about our crazy family.
+I’m an only child and only grandchild, and with my absence, there goes a lot of history and knowledge about our crazy family.
 It’s an insanely useful and free and well-built tool.